Backdoor Roth IRA: What it is and how to set one up

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 If you want to open a Roth IRA and make too much money to do so, don’t fret.
 While high-income individuals are shut out from contributing directly to a Roth IRA, they can still gain entry to this popular retirement savings vehicle by employing a strategy called a “backdoor” Roth IRA.

-However, this strategy may not exist for long, since Congress has debated whether to eliminate it as a way to fund new spending plans.
+However, this strategy may not be around forever, since Congress has debated whether to eliminate it as a way to fund new spending plans.